ur7ez/laravel-react-messenger/README.md

 ## About

-Real Time Messaging application for learning purposes.
+Real time messaging application for learning purposes.
+Uses Laravel 11 with Breeze starter kit and React and Tailwindcss for frontend.
+Laravel Reverb is used as a choice for Web Socket server.

 Based on tutor video from the best Laravel tutorials YT Channel **_[The Codeholic](https://www.youtube.com/@TheCodeholic)_**.

 ## Installing kit and dependencies